-Charles Kelley is Latvian-American, citizen of both countries.
+Charles David Kelley is Latvian-American, citizen of both countries.
 Born in Los Angeles, he has lived in Oregon since 1980.
 His professional training is in Bible, theology, and missiology.
 He began ministering in Latvia in 1985.
 Before founding Bridge Builders International, an Oregon based mission that focuses on Latvia, in 1994, Charles served in pastoral ministry in California, Texas, and Oregon for 21 years.
 He is chairman and director of BBI’s Latvian affiliate, “Partners.”
-He serves as Dean of International Relations at the Baltic Pastoral Institute in Riga.
+He serves as Dean of International Relations at Baltic Pastoral Institute in Riga.
 Charles is founder of the Imago Dei Artists Network in Latvia and co-founder of the imagiNATIONS Annual Art Festival for Estonia and Latvia.
 He is a member of the Arts Centre Group in London and is the LausanneARTS Advocate at Large for Europe.
 Charles is an author, pianist, and painter, having studied at the feet of two masters, professors both, from the Latvian Academy of the Arts.
 He lives in Latvia 4-5 months per year.
-He has been married to Nancy for 40 years and has four grown children and nine littler grandchildren.
+He has been married to Nancy for 40 years and has four grown children and nine young grandchildren.

 Owen Brown is the UCCF Team Leader for Wales and South West England, which aims to resour ce, train, and mature students in the Christian Unions across the regions.
 One of the high points of his job is seeing bold Christian students living and speaking for Jesus in the heart of their universities and colleges.
 If they do it creatively, even better!
 Prior to working for UCCF Owen worked for the Victoria and Albert Museum, the National Museum of Wales, the Royal Collection, and the universities of Edinburgh and Glasgow.
 He has spent nearly a decade working in the fine art world specialising in Neo-Impressionist art.